-On 25 September 2021, a group called One Planet Abingdon is launching a new Climate Emergency Centre in the former Mousehole Café, under Abingdon Museum.
+In September 2021, One Planet Abingdon launched a new Climate Emergency Centre in the café under the Abingdon Museum.

-Members of the public are invited to come and see what we’re doing and take part in the activities.
+Members of the public are welcome to visit to see what the centre is doing and to take part in the activities.

-Why set up a Climate Emergency Centre now?
-Because lots of people are worried about the impacts of global heating.
-The Climate Emergency Centre is a focus for individuals and groups committed to creating a society where everyone can live a happy, healthy life within their share of the planet’s resources, and preserve green spaces for people and wildlife.
+The climate emergency centre will help people to understand the impacts of global heating and will be a focus for individuals and groups committed to creating a society where everyone can live a happy, healthy life within their share of the planet’s resources, and preserve green spaces for people and wildlife.

 Food and sustainability will be addressed by promoting local food growing, sharing food crops, holding zero food waste workshops, apple pressing and jam making.